Landlord Inventory

 Q: What is a check out report?

-A check out report is an important document that is created when a tenant moves out.
+A: A check out report is an important document that is created when a tenant moves out.
 It is used to compare and contrast with the original property inventory report.

 Q: How quickly can Daley Property Inventory Services turn around a landlord inventory report?